s27y/AWS-SAA-C02-Study-Guide/markmap.mm.md

 - backups are taken from the standby

 ## RDS Read Replicas
+- for scaling read performance, not for disaster recovery
+- if master failed, no automatic failover.
+- auto backups must be enabled to use read replicas
 - up to 5 read replications
 - supported for all DB on top of RDS
 - use DNS address for connection. write is received by master also passed onto secondary
-- if master failed, no automatic failover.
 - promote read replicas to be their own production db
 - read replica has its own DNS endpoint
-- auto backups must be enabled to use read replicas
-- works with Multi-AZ, or have it in an entirely separate region -
+- works with Multi-AZ, or have it in an entirely separate region

 ## RDS Backups
 - Automate backups